shiriivtsan/spotinst-functions-examples/ruby-multi-xml/README.md

 ### Installing

 First you will need to fork this repository and set it up on your local machine.
-Then you will need to install the serverless-spotinst-functions plugin as well as the request and the request-promise libraries by running this command inside the project repository:
+Then you will need to install the serverless-spotinst-functions plugin by running this command inside the project repository:

 ```bash
 npm install
 ```

-Once this has been completed navigate to the handler.js file and input your token and account ID.
-Then you will need to navigate to the serverless.yml file and under environment add in the environment ID in the environment section.
+Navigate to the serverless.yml file add in the environment ID.

 Next, install the gem locally to your project root with the following command:
 ```ruby